 To maintain and strengthen MDC’s existing business activities and essential services; and,

 The Board of Directors consists of up to five individuals: up to two are appointed by the MDC Board, one is appointed by the Governing Council and two are elected by the Metlakatla membership every three years at the Annual General Meeting.

-The Current Board, elected for a three year term, consists of: Brenda J. Leighton, Alrita Leask, Robert Nelson and Susan Nelson.
+The Current Board, elected for a three year term, consists of Kiesha Pahl, Miranda Leighton, Robert Nelson, Susan Nelson and Karen Jeffrey.

 - The Metlakatla Development Corporation (MDC) is an independent business arm of the Governing Council.
 MDC was established in 1989 to oversee the community’s economic initiatives.
 The following is a list of MDC's businesses.